MudroadWhite/pm-neo4j-helper/README.md

 Functionalities are being tested on Windows 10 with PyCharm.

+Current progress: relations for part I has been tested for conflicts, and can be uploaded to database.

 ## Running the Helper

 After installing Python(>3.9), Python's library for Neo4j is also required.